Learn More about the Trash Bag Cinch

 over tying knots.
 You will see that the R.O.I. for the Cinches is just 3.98 months in this

-example, and that you would save $2,005 the first year (in just the remaining 6 months).
+example, and that you would save per $2005 net in the first year ($3000 in the following years).

-This does not include the savings by avoiding the cave-in clean up time, liner savings, or the
+or more times a day)!
+This does not include the savings by avoiding the cave-in clean up

 The beauty of this product is in its simplicity.
 If you're not